fjwright/REDUCE-IDE/README.md

 * Add *Customize…* item to REDUCE mode Run REDUCE menu.
 * Simplify `run-reduce` and no longer use a pop-up window, which was overkill.
 Now, a null command name aborts the run.
 I think these changes finally repair `reduce-run-file`, which calls `run-reduce`.
 * Improve Imenu support to handle REDUCE syntax.
+* Repair and update Show Proc code.
+Turn it on by default.
+Add support for mouse menu, cf. which-function-mode.